The Miracle Season: Plot

 Before the tournament begins, Kelley receives a gift from Line's father, that encourages her not just to play for Line, but to "Live Like Line."
 At West High, Kelley and boyfriend Alex paint the windows to read "Live Like Line".
 T-Shirts with the catchphrase are given out to players, staff, and fans.
 The Trojans win the quarter-final game with ease, but struggle to win their semi-final game.
 They move on to the championship against City High, who are heavily favored to win.
 Before the game, Brez gives a tribute to Line, deciding not to have a moment of silence, but encourages the crowd to meet someone new, as Line always was kind to everyone.
-City takes the lead early, but West ties the score and forces the fifth and final game, which the Trojans win.
+City takes the lead early, but West ties the score and forces the fifth and final set, which the Trojans win.
 As the crowd cheers, "Sweet Caroline" plays in honor of Line and Kelley holds Line's picture up high and proud.

 During the closing credits, images, videos, and footage show the real life Caroline Found and her family, Kelley Fliehler, Kathy Bresnahan, and the Iowa West High volleyball team.
 On-screen subtitles show how Caroline Found's death inspired the real Iowa West High volleyball team to repeat their win for the 2011 Iowa State Championship.
 The Founds climbed Mount Monadnock.
 Over 4,000 students from across Iowa attended Line's funeral.
 Kathy "Brez" Bresnahan was voted National Coach of the Year for 2011; she retired from coaching in 2014 but remains in contact with the 2011 team.
 Scott Sanders would replace Bresnahan as the West High coach, while Kelley Fliehler went on to study microbiology at Iowa State University.
 Ernie was given a white rose at senior night to honor Caroline Found.
 A bench in downtown Iowa City was painted in honor of Line and her mother Ellyn.